 Frederick and Kazuko Harris Library Collection

 The Frederick and Kazuko Harris Library Collection is composed of artwork created and collected by Frederick Harris (FH) along with items from his art studio.
 The digitized collection represents art collected and created over the span of forty years.
-A complete finding aid is online at the OhioLINK Finding Aid Respository.
+A complete finding aid is online at the OhioLINK Finding Aid Repository.

 The collection has been organized into two series: Collected Works and Created Works.
 Collected Works includes mostly porcelain, stoneware, and earthenware vessels; statuettes and figurines from many countries throughout Asia; prints; and inksticks.
 Created Works includes all of FH's sketchbooks, and a large number of his finished sumi-e and watercolor paintings.
 Some items from the collection are not shown online due to copyright.